 Please enter your password to continue.

-Take a peek in nearly any makeup artists kit and you'll spy a well-loved tube of Embryolisse's cult favorite Lait-Crème Concentré.
+Take a peek in nearly any makeup artist's kit and you'll spy a well-loved tube of Embryolisse's cult favorite Lait-Crème Concentré.
 Since we're just as picky as the pros, you'd better believe we're fans too.
-This velvety moisturizer gives skin the ultimate silky finish, thanks to generous amounts of soothing shea butter and aloe vera.
-It's rich without being heavy, and can be used on all skin types.
-Plus, it doubles as a makeup remover, post-shave soother, and baby cream.
+It doubles as a makeup remover, post-shave soother, and baby cream.
 Who says beauty isn't practical?

 For my skin, this product felt too greasy going on and an hour later gave me a sweaty look, not a nice fresh glow.
 I found I had to wash my hands, too, after application as it just didn't soak in to my hands quickly, which is odd, because I always need hand moisturizer living in a dry climate.
 I didn't look up all of the ingredients, so I don't know if one of those is another name for mineral oil, which I typically avoid.
 After reading other reviews, I had high hopes for this, but it doesn't work with my skin.1